JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 - The minimum observed temperature in the profile must be less than a particular threshold (\ :code:`RHCheck_TminThresh`),

+- At least one of the following is true:

-- The difference between the observed and model background (O-B) relative humidity must be larger than a particular threshold (\ :code:`RHCheck_SondeRHHiTol`).
+  - The difference between the observed and model background (O-B) relative humidity in the present level must be larger than a particular threshold (\ :code:`RHCheck_SondeRHHiTol`),

+  - The present level has a pressure lower than :code:`RHCheck_PressInitThresh` and the mean RH O-B, computed over all levels with a pressure lower than :code:`RHCheck_PressInitThresh`, is larger than :code:`RHCheck_SondeRHHiTol`.

 **Summary of yaml parameters**